Acting on the Obvious

 … I … well, you get the point.

 The above, highly-incomplete list applies only to my learning and productivity habits.
 I could go on and on about other areas of my life.
 What about you?
-A new year is around the corner.
-No better time than the present to act on the obvious.
+A big part of being an effective lifelong learner is learning to act on the obvious.

 Jeff